 A Rolex watch earned the first Kew A certificate in 1914.
 However, Kew offered this certificate for the first time to a timepiece of that kind.
-In the 1940s, Rolex sent nearly 145 small watch movements for Kew testing.
+In the 1940s, the company sent nearly 145 small watch movements for Kew testing.
 And surprisingly, 136 movements earned the Kew A certificates.

-Rolex finished all these movements by hands, and its master timer Jean Matile adjusted each of them.
-The watchmaker housed most of the movements in 32mm steel watches.
+The watchmaker finished all these movements by hands, and its master timer Jean Matile adjusted each of them.
+They housed most of the movements in 32mm steel watches.
 In addition, however, Rolex equipped twenty-four of the movements in 34mm gold watch cases.
-And undoubtedly, these Rolex timepieces are among the most desirable in the world.
+And undoubtedly, these timepieces are among the most desirable in the world.

 Moreover, every batch of diamonds also undergoes testing to ensure premium quality.
-Thus, their diamonds are of IF clarity and range from D to G in colour grade – Rolex hand-choose and handset every diamond on its watches.
+Thus, their diamonds are of IF clarity and range from D to G in colour grade - the watchmaker hand-choose and handset every diamond on its watches.

 Rolex makes virtually every part of its watches in its factory.
 The brand produces its cases, dials, bezels, bracelets, movements and gold.
 Besides the complicated machines, Rolex also invests in the techniques and processes.
 However, while they make almost everything in-house, the brand is genuinely independent.

 If you love watches, you love Rolex.
-Rolex is perhaps the most successful high-end watchmaker and the most successful luxury brands in the globe.
+They are perhaps the most successful high-end watchmakers and the most successful luxury brands in the globe.